Male involvement in ending FGM

 - Which are the challenges or the limits of working with male allies when tackling a violence against women such as FGM?
 How can they be overcome?

-The aim of the discussion is to gain better understanding of the opportunities and challenges of involving men and identify which strategies can be used to best engage men in gender transformative programming on FGM.
+The webinar on Male involvement in ending FGM took place on May 5th 2021 and had five speakers from four different countries.
+The aim of the discussion was to gain better understanding of the opportunities and challenges of involving men and identify which strategies can be used to best engage men in gender transformative programming on FGM.